 The basic electronic circuit diagram above shows how simply a triac can be switched ON OFF through an ON/OFF switch and also ensure safety to the triac by using the load itself as a buffer stage.
 The R1 limits the current to the triac gate, while the load additionally provide the triac gate protection from sudden switch ON transients, and allows the triac to switch ON with a soft start mode.

 Triac/UJT Flasher UJT Module

-A UJT oscillator can be also implemented as an AC lamp dimmer as shown in the diagram above.
+A UJT oscillator can be also implemented as an AC lamp dimmer as shown in the diagram below.

 The pot R1 is used for adjusting the oscillating rate or frequency, which in turn determines the ON/OFF switching rate of the triac and the connected lamp.

 The switching frequency being too high, the lamp seems to ne ON permanently, although it intensity varies due to the average voltage across it varying in accordance with the UJT switching.